-We have an ongoing collaboration with Allergan for the development of product candidates related to chronic pain.
+We have a continuing collaboration with Allergan for the development of product candidates related to chronic pain.
 Allergan may also pursue other research programs related to pain management that are independent from our collaboration in this therapeutic area.
-In March 2015, Actavis acquired Allergan and, in November 2015, Allergan announced it entered into an agreement with Pfizer under which Pfizer will acquire Allergan.
-Actavis and Pfizer may have, or acquire rights to, additional programs related to chronic pain, which could impact the strategy with respect to the development of product candidates covered by our ongoing collaboration.
+In March 2015, Actavis acquired Allergan.
+Actavis may have, or acquire rights to, additional programs related to chronic pain, which could impact the strategy with respect to the development of product candidates covered by our continuing collaboration.